 - Invitations to interview will be sent via e-mail so please check both your ERAS e-mail as well as the e-mail address listed on your application.

-- Interviews are held on Mondays and Thursdays from October to December each year.
+- Interviews are held from October to January each year.

-- Interviews are done in the mornings and all candidates will meet with our Program Director as well as a variety of attendings and current residents in the program.
+- All candidates will meet with our Program Director as well as a variety of attendings and current residents in the program.

 Other fun facts:

 - We are ACGME accredited as well as Osteopathically recognized by the ACGME, and accept a class of 10 new residents each year.

 - We currently participate in the NRMP match and strive to take in 5 MDs and 5 DOs each year.

 - We have two clinical sites.
 One in the rural town of Mason, MI and one near the state capitol in Lansing, MI.
 Residents are given their choice of preferred clinical site during their intern year and are then assigned a patient panel in that clinic.